waynefuchs/odin-api-tutorial/README.md

 # API Tutorial for The Odin Project

-## Links

-[The Tutorial](https://www.robinwieruch.de/node-express-server-rest-api/), written by Robin Wieruch.
-I also completed part four and implemented a few of the routes that weren't covered in the tutorial.
+The Odin Project assigned part 3 of a tutorial by Robin Wieruch titled [How to create a REST API with Express.js in Node.js](https://www.robinwieruch.de/node-express-server-rest-api/).

 ## Installation

-If anyone is wanting to run this, for whatever reason, Postgres is required.
+If anyone is wanting to run this, for whatever reason, PostgreSQL is required.
 I used a [docker container](https://hub.docker.com/_/postgres) and pgAdmin to ensure that the ports were being forwarded properly, and initially to verify that sequalize was properly inserted data into the database.

 Clone this repo.